 David Amram’s version

+If I remember David Amram’s telling correctly, Rockwell convinced Paul Fromm that there must be an all-Glass concert at Tanglewood.
 Fromm took the request to Gunther Schuller, who explained that he is happy to program Glass, but he never does programs featuring a single composer.
-So Fromm fires Schuller.
-I guess it wasn’t a request after all.
+This prompted Fromm to fire Schuller.

 Leon Fleisher’s verion